jax-ml/jax/docs/new_docs/101/state.md

 print(out_ref[...])
 ```

-What you *can't* do is `vmap` a function that closes over a ref — with every
+What you *can't* do is `vmap` a function that closes over a ref, because with
-batch member writing to the same shared location, the final value would be
+every batch member writing to the same shared location, the final value would
-ambiguous:
+be ambiguous:

 ```{code-cell}
 :tags: [raises-exception]